 Where to Shop in Gracia

 Another great shopping street in Gracia is Carrer Torrijos, which runs parallel to Carrer Verdi.
-Here, you'll find Té Quiero, a cozy little bookstore and tea shop with a unique selection, as well as Layer Boots, a shoe lover's dream come true with footwear handmade in Spain.
+Here you'll find Té Quiero, a cozy little bookstore and tea shop with a unique selection, as well as Layer Boots, a shoe lover's dream come true with footwear handmade in Spain.

 Where to Eat in Gracia

-For the former, you can't go wrong with vermouth and a selection of charcuterie and cheese at Bar Bodega Quimet.
-If you're hungry for something more substantial (and craving good, simple, homestyle food), you'll love the traditional offerings at Casa Pages.
-And for a top-notch fine dining experience with Catalan flair, don't miss Con Gracia or Roig RobÃ.
+For Catalan cuisine, you can't go wrong with vermouth and a selection of charcuterie and cheese at Bar Bodega Quimet.
+If you're hungry for something more substantial (and craving good, simple, homestyle food), you'll love the traditional offerings at Casa Pagès.

 Still hungry?
 Don't miss Devour Barcelona's complete Gracia restaurant guide.
-And check out Lauren's Barcelona Food Guide for tips in Gracia and beyond!
+And check out our guide to where to eat in Barcelona for tips in Gracia and beyond!

 Where to Stay in Gracia

 That's not to say there aren't some seriously great hotels in Gracia, though.
 One of the most luxurious is Casa Fuster, housed in a stunning Modernist building that dates back to 1908.
-However, there are plenty of great budget-friendly options as well, such as Casa Gracia, a beautifully decorated modern hostel offering both shared and individual rooms.

 Leave a Reply